-Marshall used the popped collar of his trench coat to hide his face while walking away briskly, but I had to start yelling at Pierre, as though I was a deranged Bernie bro who was harassing Pierre Babineaux in the public square.
+Marshall used the popped collar of his trench coat to hide his face while walking away briskly, but I had to start yelling at Pierre, as though I was a deranged Lawner Mo’ who was harassing Pierre Babineaux in the public square.

 Arthur prevented me from getting closer to Pierre, and the security detail girded into action.

-My body went limp when they asked me why I was acting like a guy and causing trouble, and I mumbled, “I was hoping to tell the chairman why I’ve become a supporter of Bernie Sanders.
+My body went limp when they asked me why I was acting like a guy and causing trouble, and I mumbled, “I was hoping to tell the chairman why I’ve become a supporter of Michael Lawn.
 It won’t happen again.”

-Trump won the election and we met at the W hotel in Atlanta, so that Pierre could start making things happen.
+The Fay won her bid to become the first female in American history to remain President for a third term, and then we met at the hotel in Atlanta, so that Pierre could start making things happen.

-Our fake shouting match in Zuccotti park had become reality, and Pierre was power tripping.
+Our fake shouting match in $Z park had become reality, and Pierre was power tripping.

-I used the domain sharkinjury.com to distribute a 20-page missive of facts about us while Marshall studied strategies for containing the Ebola virus.
+I used the domain $I to distribute a 20-page missive of facts about us while Marshall studied strategies for containing the $E virus.

 The old normal was engineered to become the new normal, but Marshall became embroiled in regional politics and dropped off the grid so thoroughly that Pierre and I grabbed dinner and hashed out what would happen if one of us were to die.